10 Most Common ESL Communication Challenges Heard in Customer Service and How To Address Them

-No matter how many pieces of paperwork need to be filled out and no matter how many pieces of information were given, there is no such word as “paperworks”.
+No matter how many pieces of paper need to be filled out and how many pieces of information were given, there is no such word as “paperworks”.
 “Informations” also doesn’t exist in English.
 No matter the context, these two commonly used words are always singular.

 When something is singular or plural, it affects the entire sentence.
 In the example above, you see that when we replace the incorrect “informations” to say it correctly as “information”, we also had to change another word – “those” moved to “that”.
 Now the whole sentence is singular – just as it should be!